 柯尚牧 | Сэмюэль Куртис

-My interests span the ethics and governance of emerging (bio)technology, from large language models and synthetic media to biometric surveillance tools and gene drives.
+My interests span the ethics and governance of emerging (bio)technology, from large-scale ML models and synthetic media to biometric surveillance tools and gene drives.

 I received an MSc in Global Affairs from Tsinghua University through the Schwarzman Scholars program and a BA in Biochemistry, Biophysics, and Molecular Biology from Whitman College.